Computer Engineering, BS

 In addition to traditional large computer applications, devices containing some form of embedded computing system are becoming pervasive in our society.
 Computer engineers design and develop hardware and software for all of these systems, ranging from software applications to communication networks to components in computing systems to small embedded sensors.
 Branches of computer engineering include operating systems, embedded systems design, digital circuits, algorithms, software design, and computer architecture among others.
 Important applications include wired and wireless networks, simulation, automation, digital control, sensing, robotics, “apps,” data management, and many others.

-The Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The BS in Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Programs.
 Our comprehensive curriculum prepares students to identify, formulate, and implement solutions to real-world problems.
 Students learn how to use modern engineering tools in well-equipped laboratories, with activities that reinforce the concepts learned in the classroom.
 The curriculum emphasizes design and teamwork, and culminates in a capstone senior design project that integrates the material learned in earlier courses.

 The program educational objectives (PEOs) for the Computer Engineering program are that, within a few years after graduation, our Computer Engineering graduates: